Skip to content

 The steps to fix the“git is not recognized” or “git command not found” are listed in the following sections.
 If you are experiencing the same error, you can try them one at a time to resolve the issue.

-Step 1 – Restart Command Prompt
+Step 1 – Restart the Command Prompt

-If you opened Command Prompt before installing Git for Windows, the most recent variable changes may not have been updated, which could be one of the reasons you received the error message “git is not recognized.”
+If you opened Command Prompt before installing Git for Windows.
+The most recent variable changes may not have been updated, which could be one of the reasons you received the error message “git is not recognized.”
 You can solve the problem by exiting the Command Prompt and reopening it as an administrator.

 To do this search for CMD by pressing Win + S to open the Windows Search utility.
 When the search utility shows up, type CMD and right-click it.
 Then select Run as administrator.
 See the screenshot below: